 What are the different types of phrasal verb?

-This is the second of three lessons about Phrasal Verbs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Phrasal Verbs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Attempt to categorise phrasal verbs into different types